xyxyLiu/SwipeRefreshLayout/README.md

 CustomSwipeRefreshLayout is a modified version of android.support.v4.widget.SwipeRefreshLayout, which supports custom refresh headview which contains the images, texts, animations(A default refresh headview is provided).
 You can add you own view in CustomSwipeRefreshLayout.
 Note that CustomSwipeRefreshLayout can only contain one child View.

 ### Features
-* Highly customizable(pull/swipe mode, differet refresh header settings, even create your own refresh header)
+* Highly customizable(pull/swipe mode, different refresh header settings, even create your own refresh header)
 * Easy to integrate in your Android project (see usage)
 * Works for any Android project targeting Android 2.3 (API level 9) and up